marcio777/cadmus/src/en/Chapter-II/Part II: Methods.md

 For now, you are going to have to accept that there is something called an **access modifier** that will be at the start of every method you write.
 In this case, we will always be using the access modifier `public`.
 For the curious, access modifiers are related to classes (a key feature of an object-orientated language like Java), and other 'access modifiers', apart from public, exist, such as `private` and `protected`.
 It is also not actually a requirement to have an access modifier at the beginning of a method.

 ## Static methods
-Hitherto you've only met static methods, methods that belong to a class, as opposed to an instance of a class.
-For instance, the method `Integer.parseInt()` is a static method.
+Hitherto you've only met static methods, which are methods that belong to a class, as opposed to an instance of a class.
+For instance, the method `Integer.parseInt()` (which is in the next part) is a static method.
 If I, however, create an integer like so:

 ```java
 Integer age = 5;
 ```

 `age` does not have the method `.parseInt()`.
-You will meet many of these methods soon.
-Indeed, the methods you've created with the `static` keyword are also static methods.
+What I'm trying to say is that when you meet many of these methods the bit after the full stop is a static method.
+Similarly, the methods you've created and will create with the `static` keyword are also static methods.
 If you were to remove the `static` keyword from them they would not be able to be called by the `main` method.

 N.B.: `Math.abs()`, and `Math.sqrt()` are also statics, as are other methods inside the `Math` package, such as trigonometric functions `Math.sin()`, `Math.cos()`, and `Math.tan()`.